hds/hegdenu.net/content/posts/understanding-async-await-3.md

 We'll use the `#[tokio::main]` macro for brevity.

-But in part 2, we looked at [unwrapping async main()](@/posts/understanding-async-await-2.md#unwrapping-async-main).
+In part 2, we looked at [unwrapping async main()](@/posts/understanding-async-await-2.md#unwrapping-async-main).

-We'll probably unwrap it again for great clarity later on.
+We'll probably look at unwrapping it for great clarity later on.

-Our nice simple main function.
+For now, we have a nice simple main function.

 ```rust
 #[tokio::main]